 It’s entertaining and edifying to learn about ancient Roman culture from bits and pieces of buildings.
-I can see how they were an advanced culture, ahead of their time, in the remains of the homes, buildings and public places left behind.
+I can see how they were an advanced culture (minus the bit about all the slaughter at the Colosseum), ahead of their time, in the remains of the homes, buildings and public places left behind.

 The drone of traffic, horns and sirens faded away.
 All that could be heard was the cooing of birds and a gentle breeze through the olive trees.
 The green grass was sprinkled with wild thyme and periwinkle phlox and it almost felt like other places I’ve been, like Vermont or Oregon, until I almost trip over a cache of column bits or decapitated statures.